 “When the insurance company denied an accidental death claim under ERISA, I searched for lawyers to take my case.
 After three refused, I got in touch with Michael Young.
 He filed suit and the insurance company quickly settled for a very favorable amount.
 I am grateful to Michael for his analysis and hard work.
 I am glad I found an amazing team.”
 A.W. - Houston

 Believe it or not - insurance companies routinely look for reasons to deny claims.
 Each claim they don’t have to pay adds to the insurance company's profits.

 An insurance company may claim to uncover facts that justify denial, such as on the policy application.
 Or the insurance claim may deny an accidental death policy claim because the death was not caused by an accident or was caused by an excluded condition.

 We carefully evaluate the reasons for a denial to determine if it was wrongful, under either Texas or federal law.

-Insurance companies routinely look for reasons to deny claims.
-Each claim not paid adds to the insurance company's profit.
-A typical method for reducing claim payouts is for an insurer to find incorrect or incomplete information on the life insurance application.
-Such refusal to pay often constitutes a breach of contract and in violation of Texas laws prohibiting insurers from acting in bad faith.
+A typical method for reducing claim payouts is for an insurer to rescind the policy by claiming there was incorrect or incomplete information on the life insurance application.
+Such refusal to pay may constitute a breach of contract and in violation of Texas laws prohibiting insurers from acting in bad faith.